Frequently Asked Questions

 - personal injury disputes

 - disputes about the collection of a debt

 The app also features an “Other” option if you think your dispute does not fall into any of the above.
 If you’re not sure which category is appropriate, don’t worry — as long as you explain your Squabble, you’re good to go!

 I think someone owes me money - what happens during the Squabble process?

-After you download the app, answer a few basic questions about your dispute, decide whether you want your case auto-filed in court if you can’t resolve it in the app (for disputes of $1,000 or more), and submit your Squabble — you’re the Squabbler!
+Download Squabble from the App Store or Play Store, answer a few basic questions about your dispute, decide whether you want your case auto-filed (Squashed) in court if you can’t resolve it in the app (for disputes of $1,000 or more), and submit your Squabble— you’re the Squabbler!
 Then, 1 of 2 things will happen:

 - If your opponent joins and the dispute is settled in the app ⇒ you’ll get a message on your phone from your “Certified Squabble Mediator” (“CSM”), negotiate a solution, sign your Squabble Settlement Agreement (“SSA”) and collect your funds!